SURYA-LAMICHANEY/TwitterSentimentAnalysisUSElection2020/README.md

 For this I used a software called Octoparse to download data from Twitter.
 It becomes very easy to extract data using this software.Two datasets are created, one for each candidate.

 Please refer to the file StepByStep.ipynb for step-by-step procedure.
+If the file does not load , please visit: https://nbviewer.jupyter.org/ , and paste :